ms2176/QLand/README.md

    - Normalized Difference Vegetation Index (NDVI)
    - Land Surface Temperature (LST)

+In the following diagram, we measure the estimated scaling of the SVM algorithm as the size of the dataset increases, we can confirm a time complexity of O($n^2$) where n is the number of samples.

+We use this time complexity for our job scheduling to determine the resource estimate, which we define as a time slot on a given a machine.

 ![Figure4.Using NDVI on SVM ](https://github.com/ms2176/QLand/blob/main/images/Using%20SVM%20with%20NDVI.png)

 ### Quantum Computing Application
 **Quantum Job Scheduling Problem**: